 manage.py file resides):

-cd ~/django_projects/library workon django3 # if necessary python3 manage.py runscript many_load
+cd ~/django_projects/batch workon django3 # if necessary python3 manage.py runscript many_load

 It needs to be run this way so that lines like: